-To qualify for an HSA individuals must enroll in a high deductible health plan (HDHP) per 26 U.S.C.
+To contribute to an HSA, individuals must enroll in a high deductible health plan (HDHP) per 26 U.S.C.
 223(c)(2).
-This report identifies PY17-PY20 HSA-eligible plans using the "HSA-Eligible" field issuers provide in their QHP data.
-CMS did not check this field's PY15-PY16 accuracy at the time of QHP data submission, so this report identifies PY15-PY16 HSA-eligible plans as those meeting the following conditions:
+This report identifies PY17-PY23 HSA-eligible plans using the "HSA-Eligible" field issuers provide in their QHP data.
+CMS didn't check this field's PY15-PY16 accuracy at the time of QHP data submission, so this report identifies PY15-PY16 HSA-eligible plans as those meeting the following conditions:

-- The "HSA-Eligible" field equals "Yes". - The deductible value is greater than or equal to the plan year HDHP minimum deductible. - The maximum out-of-pocket value is less than or equal to the plan year HDHP maximum out-of-pocket limit.3 - All benefit categories associated with the AV Calculator are subject to the deductible.
+- The "HSA-Eligible" field equals "Yes". - The deductible value is greater than or equal to the plan year HDHP minimum deductible.

+- The maximum out-of-pocket value is less than or equal to the plan year HDHP maximum out-of-pocket limit.3 - All benefit categories associated with the AV Calculator are subject to the deductible.

-The HSA-eligible plan access metrics in this report exclude enrollees eligible for CSRs due to their American Indian or Alaskan Native status because plan variations with these CSRs are generally not HDHPs.
+The HSA-eligible plan access metrics in this report exclude enrollees eligible for zero cost sharing and limited cost sharing variant CSRs because plan variations with these CSRs are generally not HDHPs.
 Other than the silver metal level, the HSA-eligible plan access metrics include all other enrollees.
-Silver metal level HSA-eligible plan access metrics consider the enrollees' CSR-eligibility; the standard silver HSA-access metrics include only CSR-ineligible enrollees, and the silver plan CSR variation HSA-access metrics include only those enrollees eligible for the associated CSR level.
-The total, metal level-agnostic metrics consider enrollees to have HSA-eligible plan access if they have access to a non-silver HSA-eligible plan or an HSA-eligible silver plan/plan variation that corresponds to their CSR eligibility.
+Silver metal level HSA-eligible plan access metrics consider the enrollees' CSR-eligibility; the standard silver HSA-access metrics include only CSR-ineligible enrollees, and the silver plan CSR variation HSA-access metrics consider enrollees to have HSA-eligible for the associated CSR level.
+The total, metal level-agnostic metrics consider enrollees to have HSA-eligible plan access if they have access to a non-silver HSA-eligible plan or an HSA-eligible silver plan or silver plan CSR variation that corresponds to their CSR eligibility.